 Honeyman State Park is a perfect destination for exploration of a unique coastal rainforest, dunes, and freshwater lakes.
 Many hiking trails in the park were developed by the C.C.C. in the 1930s.
 The one-mile trail connects Cleawox Lodge and the campground registration booth.
 The half-mile path links the Cleawox picnic area and campgrounds.
-Other trails provide connections between the day-use area and campground at Cleawox Lake and Woahink Lake.
+Other trails provide connections between the day-use area and campground at Cleawox and Woahink Lakes.

 Cautions.
 It is not recommended to walk across the dunes to the ocean.
 There are no marked trails and the dunes are open to ATV operation.

 Whether you are going alone, with a friend or partner, with family, or as a group, Honeyman State Park offers plenty of exciting activities to do and a clean, comfortable, and safe environment to where you can relax and unwind.

 Honeyman State Park | General Description

 Services: Picnic areas, visitor center, convenience store, gift shop, restrooms